madpiano/2019-432/slides/class22/README.md

 - [Scientists rise up against statistical significance](https://www.nature.com/articles/d41586-019-00857-9) in *Nature* 2019-03-20
 - [It's time to talk about ditching statistical significance](https://www.nature.com/articles/d41586-019-00874-8) also in *Nature* 2019-03-19.

+### A few points Laurie Ann shared with regard to the discussion of these matters in Epi Book Club

+- How long will this shift take before we really stop putting all our marbles on the *p* value in looking at our research, will there be some older generation scientists who cling to it's value for dear life
+- What is really the best way to express significance verbally and how to convey this effectively in your writing?
+We found some examples we came up with depended on if you were writing about the results of an RCT versus a CRSPR gene editing experiment
+- Long discussion on the reproducibility of research with a special focus on if any of us have been asked to share R code, how could this be good/bad, etc.

 ### Assignment for Next Class

 We will continue this conversation next time.
 A key source for that discussion is the [series of articles published as a supplement](https://www.tandfonline.com/toc/utas20/73/sup1?nav=tocList&) in *The American Statistician* Vol. 73, Issue 1: 2019.
 I'll be asking you to read one of these articles in anticipation of our class next Tuesday.
 Specifically, I'd like you to read one of these three pieces from that supplement: